 I frowned at the road ahead of me, wondering who’d told her about Gran, before remembering how bad The Kings gossiped.
 We had several of them with us at the nursing home the other day.
-At this point, rumor of what had happened must have spread to the entire club, inflating with each retelling, so that Jakob had come to my rescue like a white knight and I became his damsel in distress.
-The tale she heard probably had him single-handedly defeating the Jokers in a firestorm of a shootout before throwing me over his shoulder and riding off into the sunset like the conquering hero they all thought he was.
+At this point, rumor of what happened must have spread to the entire club, inflating with each retelling, so that Jakob had come to my rescue like a white knight, and I became his damsel in distress.
+The tale she heard probably had him single-handedly defeating The Jokers in a firestorm of a shootout before throwing me over his shoulder and riding off into the sunset like the conquering hero they all thought he was.

 “My Gran’s okay.
 Thanks for asking,” I said.
 “Listen, I’m calling because I need to take tonight off.
 I know it’s last minute, and I’m sor-”